Coral Sea: Geology

 The fairly deep Coral Sea basin was formed between 58 million and 48 million years ago when the Queensland continental shelf was uplifted, forming the Great Dividing Range, and continental blocks subsided at the same time.
 The sea has been an important source of coral for the Great Barrier Reef, both during its formation and after sea level lowering.

 The geological formation processes are still proceeding, as partly evidenced by the seismic activity.
 Several hundred earthquakes with the magnitude between 2 and 6 were recorded in the period 1866–2000 along the Queensland coast and in the Coral Sea.
 However this seismic activity is much less than to the east or north of the sea, and most of the area under the sea can be regarded as now tectonically inactive except for sedimentation.
 On 2 April 2007, the Solomon Islands were struck by a major earthquake followed by a several metres tall tsunami.
-The epicentre of this magnitude earthquake was 349 km northwest of Honiara, at a depth of 10 km.
+The hypocenter of this magnitude earthquake was 349 km northwest of Honiara, at a depth of 10 km.
 It was followed by more than 44 aftershocks of a magnitude 5.0 or greater.
 The resulting tsunami killed at least 52 people and destroyed more than 900 homes.

 The sea received its name because of its numerous coral formations.
 They include the Great Barrier Reef, which extends about 2000 km along the northeast coast of Australia and includes approximately 2,900 individual reefs and 1000 islands.
 The Chesterfield Islands and Lihou Reef are the largest atolls of the Coral Sea.